Mound Builders: Giants

 The antiquarian author William Pidgeon in 1858 created fraudulent surveys of mound groups that did not exist.

 Beginning in the 1880s, the supposed origin of the earthworks with a race of giants was increasingly recognized as spurious.

-Pidgeon's fraudulent claims about the archaeological record was shown to be a hoax by Theodore Lewis in 1886.
+Pidgeon's fraudulent claims about the archaeological record were shown to be a hoax by Theodore Lewis in 1886.
 A major factor contributing to public acceptance of the earthworks as a regular part of North American prehistory was the 1894 report by Cyrus Thomas of the Bureau of American Ethnology.
 Earlier authors making a similar case include Thomas Jefferson, who excavated a mound and from the artifacts and burial practices, noted similarities between mound-builder funeral practices and those of Native Americans in his time.

 Walam Olum

 The Walam Olum hoax had considerable influence on perceptions of the Mound Builders.
 In 1836, Constantine Samuel Rafinesque published his translation of a text he claimed had been written in pictographs on wooden tablets.
 This text explained that the Lenape Indians originated in Asia, told of their passage over the Bering Strait, and narrated their subsequent migration across the North American continent.
 This "Walam Olum" tells of battles with native peoples already in America before the Lenape arrived.
-People hearing of the account believed that the "original people" were the Mound Builders, and that the Lenape overthrew them and destroyed their culture.
+People hearing of the account believed that the "original people" were the Mound Builders and that the Lenape overthrew them and destroyed their culture.
 David Oestreicher later asserted that Rafinesque's account was a hoax.
-He argued that the Walam Olum glyphs derived from Chinese, Egyptian, and Mayan alphabets.
+He argued that the Walam Olum glyphs were derived from Chinese, Egyptian, and Mayan alphabets.
 Meanwhile, the belief that the Native Americans destroyed the mound-builder culture had gained widespread acceptance.